 Seabridge remembers her partner as an extremely well-rounded individual—in addition to his brilliant career in broadcasting, he was a husband, teacher, friend, baker and cook, gardener, pianist, and pilot of his own plane.
 The new broadcast room at The Center is a fitting tribute to Ed Hobson—we are profoundly grateful to Judy Seabridge for her generous donation.

 The Meyer Sound system being installed in the new Center features the legendary Meyer LEOPARD Compact Linear Line Array loudspeakers, eight on each side of the auditorium, and other components that will impress even the fussiest techies.
 Meyer Sound is a pioneer and innovator in the science of sound engineering.
 In designing and building their sound systems, the engineers at Meyer consider all the elements, from the audio source to how humans hear.
 The system will be augmented by a state-of-the-art Allen & Heath mixing console.
-The Meyer Sound system is made possible by the generous donations of Helen and John Meyer and Julie Amaral.
+The Meyer Sound system is made possible by the generous donations of Helen and John Meyer and Julia Amaral.
 Be prepared to be wowed by the sound!

 Please note that although The Center cannot yet afford the equipment necessary for streaming our own shows, the new broadcast room will be wired and ready for production companies to live stream and record shows using their own equipment.
 We are looking forward to and exploring ideas for broadcasting our own shows in the future.

 By becoming a Next Stage Member, you can help launch us into the future of broadcast streaming.
 Soon you will be able to watch a show broadcast live from The Grass Valley Center for the Arts anywhere in the world—the possibilities are limitless!
 Join the Crew